thePunderWoman/AmidalaControllers/PCB/README.md

-# The Amidala Controllers
+# The Amidala Controller PCB

-Controllers designed to work with the Amidala control system and firmware.